Manufacturing Jobs in New Jersey

 $42.2Knational median wage

-196 active Manufacturing jobs in New Jersey from 42 US employers.
-Largest hirers include Department of the Navy - Agency Wide, Ingersoll Rand, Coca Cola.
-The national median wage for this occupation is $42.2K.
+253 active Manufacturing jobs in New Jersey from 50 US employers.
+Largest hirers include Department of the Navy - Agency Wide, Rhoads Industries, Philly Shipyard Inc. The national median wage for this occupation is $42.2K.
 BLS projects -2% employment change between 2022 and 2032.
 Production occupations — machine operators, assemblers, machinists, welders, packagers — are the manufacturing backbone.
 Many subgroups have flat or declining employment forecasts, but skilled trades like welding remain in steady demand.
 AI exposure is moderate; physical robotics and process automation continue to reshape the floor while skilled set-up and repair work resist replacement.

 Frequently asked questions